what you might want to know BEFORE you write the check...

 is considered beyond their limited definition of a "basic"

 saw on a television advertisement may not end up being

 totally free once their subcontracted installers get

 a good look at your home.
 It's highly likely there will be numerous extra fees

 tacked-on to your final bill.
 Final bill?
-Yes, while they do require that you pay for the
+Yes, while they do require that you

 of a "Basic" carpet installation.
 This can easily add up to